 An Extraordinary Loss Event (ELE) catastrophe is a significant loss event from a workers compensation perspective, which is determined by NCCI or the affected independent workers compensation bureau on a case-by-case basis.

-ELEs began to be identified in 2001 due to the events of 9/11, which established ELE Catastrophe Code 48.
-A total of eight ELE catastrophe codes have been defined, as displayed in "Extraordinary Loss Event (ELE) Codes and Descriptions (PDF)".
+The ELE catastrophe numbers have been defined, as displayed in "Extraordinary Loss Event (ELE) Codes and Descriptions (PDF)".

 When an ELE has been established, the catastrophe number identified with this event is communicated by NCCI through a circular.
 The catastrophe numbers reserved for identifying ELEs are 11 through 99.